MP Estate Planning UK

 What number do I use for child benefit issues affecting an estate or household?

-For child benefit, including changes after a death, call the Child Benefit Helpline on 0300 200 3100.
-They can advise on eligibility, payments and how to report changes promptly.
+For child benefit, including changes needed after a death in the family, call the Child Benefit Helpline on 0300 200 3100.
+They can advise on eligibility, ongoing payments and how to report changes promptly to avoid overpayments.

-How can I avoid delays when contacting tax services about an estate or trust?
+How can I avoid delays when contacting HMRC about an estate or trust?

-Match your issue to the correct service before you call.
-Gather key documents: estate or trust reference, tax years, dates of death, paperwork for assets and details of returns or payments.
-That keeps calls short and reduces the risk of being transferred.
+Match your issue to the correct service before you call — this is the single biggest time-saver.
+Gather key documents: estate or trust UTR, TRS reference if applicable, relevant tax years, date of death, National Insurance number of the deceased, paperwork for assets and details of returns or payments already submitted.
+A one-line summary of your question keeps calls short and reduces the risk of being transferred between departments.

-What key details should I have ready before contacting tax services about probate or trusts?
+What key details should I have ready before contacting HMRC about probate or trusts?

-Have the estate or trust reference, taxpayer or deceased’s National Insurance number, relevant tax years, completed returns and records of payments.
-These details help advisers give precise, practical answers quickly.
+Have the estate or trust UTR reference, the deceased’s National Insurance number, relevant tax years, any completed returns (including SA900 for trusts), records of payments made and details of any correspondence from HMRC.
+If you are a trustee, also have the TRS reference and the trust deed to hand.
+These details help advisers give precise, practical answers quickly and avoid the need for follow-up calls.

-What typical topics do trustees raise when calling for help?
+What typical topics do trustees raise when calling HMRC for help?

-Trustees commonly ask about income tax liability on distributions, capital gains arising from asset sales, inheritance tax reporting, administration timelines and how to submit final or ongoing returns.
-Staff also advise on payment methods and deadlines.
+Trustees commonly ask about income tax liability on trust income and distributions, capital gains arising from asset sales within the trust (24% on residential property, 20% on other assets), inheritance tax reporting obligations, the relevant property regime — including 10-year periodic charges (maximum 6% of trust value above the nil rate band) and exit charges for discretionary trusts — administration timelines and how to submit ongoing SA900 trust returns.
+Staff also advise on payment methods and filing deadlines.

 How can we